RelAthalla/bambangshop/README.md

    These features not only streamline testing for this project but are invaluable for future software engineering projects or group work, as they help ensure the API’s reliability and simplify troubleshooting.

 #### Reflection Publisher-3

+1. **Observer Pattern Variation in This Tutorial:**
+   In this tutorial, we are using the **Push** variation of the Observer Pattern.
+In our implementation, when a product is created, deleted, or promoted, the publisher immediately pushes a notification payload to each subscriber via an HTTP POST request.

+2. **Considering the Pull Variation:**
+   If we were to use the **Pull** variation instead, the subscribers would instead request updates from the publisher on demand.
+   - **Advantages of the Pull Model:**
+     - Decouples the publisher from the timing of notifications—subscribers retrieve information only when needed.
+     - Potentially reduces unnecessary network calls if subscribers check infrequently.
+   - **Disadvantages of the Pull Model:**
+     - Increases complexity, as subscribers must implement logic to repeatedly poll the publisher for updates.
+     - May lead to delays in receiving notifications and increased load due to frequent polling, especially if updates are infrequent.

+3. **Impact of Not Using Multi-threading in the Notification Process:**
+   Our current implementation spawns a separate thread for each notification sent to a subscriber.
+Without multi-threading, the notification process would operate sequentially.
+This means that if one subscriber takes a long time to process the request or encounters a delay, it would block the notification of subsequent subscribers.
+Overall, this would slow down the notification process and potentially decrease the responsiveness of the entire application.